-David Powers, of Raleigh, NC, was appointed by the North Carolina General Assembly in 2011 and reappointed in 2015 to serve on the Board of Governors of the University of North Carolina System.
-His term will end in 2019.
+David Powers, of Raleigh, NC, was appointed by the North Carolina General Assembly in 2011 and reappointed in 2015 and 2019 to serve on the Board of Governors of the University of North Carolina System.
+His term will end in 2023.

 Powers serves as the chair of the Committee on University Governance.
 He also serves on the Committee on Strategic Initiatives and the Committee on Military and Veterans Affairs.

 In his role as a Board member, Powers is focused on the University's function as a driver of the state's economy.

 Powers is the managing principal of Powers Strategies LLC, a full-service government relations firm in Raleigh, NC.
 He has been involved in the political arena and at the highest levels of corporate government affairs.
 He spent over 20 years managing public affairs for Reynolds American, eight at the helm of the company's state government relations efforts.

 At Reynolds American, Powers was responsible for the strategic direction of the nation-wide state government relations operation of America's second largest manufacturer of tobacco products.
 He led a team of six professionals, with lobbyist representation in all 50 states, and managed a $15 million budget.
 He was active in many statewide and national business, legislative, and political organizations.

 After retiring from Reynolds American in 2015, Powers joined the Winston-Salem based law firm of Womble Carlyle Sandridge & Rice as the senior government relations consultant before venturing out to form his own public affairs firm in 2017.